top of page

 Barbara Müller joined the SAHS in 2013, became Vice President of the SAHS Swiss Chapter in 2016 and is President of our sister organization, Friends of the Swiss American Historical Society in Switzerland.
 She was born in Boston, Massachusetts and later raised in Spartanburg, South Carolina, where her father, Dr. Hans Heinrich Kuhn (born in Niederuzwil, Switzerland) was a research scientist for Deering Milliken (now Milliken and Co.), who helped found the Swiss Club of the Piedmont and served as Honorary Consul for Switzerland in North and South Carolina from 1970-1990.
 Barbara got her BA in History from the College of Charleston and emigrated to Switzerland in 1987 where she married Willi Müller.
 They travelled as expats for Nestlé living 11 years in various West African countries (Ghana, Ivory Coast and Nigeria) and Indonesia and Australia each for 2 years, thus always exploring new cultures.
 She has done a lot of outreach to young historians in Switzerland and organized many interesting annual meetings in different parts of the country.
 Barbara has also suggested books and articles for us to publish.
 The mother of three adult children and several grandchildren, she lives in Murten, Canton Fribourg, Switzerland where she is a tour guide and helps with various other activities in the city.

 Ernie Thurston is a longtime SAHS member who has been the Membership Secretary since 1998.
-He is also currently serving as Treasurer, which he has done before.
-Ernie got his BA in Physics from Harvard University and was a computer programmer and political consultant.
+He got his BA in Physics from Harvard University and was a computer programmer and political consultant.
 His father (Ernest Albert Thürkauf) along with his parents and siblings emigrated from Liestal, Canton Basel-Landschaft in 1913 to Alberta, Canada, and then later to Washington state.
 Ernie edited his father's revised 1983 memoir in 2003, One Small Lifetime.
-Now semi-retired, he and his wife enjoy spending time with their two daughters and four grandchildren.
+Now semi-retired, he and his partner enjoy spending time with their two daughters and four grandchildren.
 Ernie lives in Asheville, North Carolina.

 Richard Hacken has been our Webmaster since 2018 and also serves on the Editorial Board.
 Born in Sacramento, California, a city established originally (at least by Europeans) as "New Helvetia" in the days of Johann Sutter.
 He is also a citizen of "Old Helvetia" (i.e. Switzerland) with ancestral lines from Rüeggisberg, Canton Bern.
 Richard has a doctorate in German Studies from the University of California at Davis.
 After having taught at Oregon State University and the University of Kansas, he was the European Studies Librarian at Brigham Young University for over 40 years (now emeritus).
 He has established and maintained information portals online, including EuroDocs, World War I Document Archive and Deutsche Dichterhandschriften des Poetischen Realismus.
 Richard has published books and articles in the areas of Swiss and German literature, European history, and library history, as well as translating articles and poetry from German, Dutch, Danish and Norwegian.
-His latest book forthcoming in Spring 2025 that SAHS is publishing through Masthof Press is Helvetic Heights: A Human History of the Swiss Alps.
+He wrote and published in July 2025 Helvetic Heights: A Human History of the Swiss Alps.
 Richard and his family live in Provo, Utah.

 2018-2025 by Swiss-American Historical Society.
 Webmasters Richard Hacken and Brian Wages.
 Proudly created with Wix.com